Robert Beer, '16

-My name is Ashellee Spears and I am currently in the Roberts Wesleyan Masters of Social Work Program with a concentration of Mental Health.
-My experience as an RWC Psych undergrad allowed me to experience the beautiful complexity of who we are on a much greater level.
-It is aweing in a sense to observe what an individual is capable of either positive or negatively when it comes to the functions of the mind.
-The more in depth you learn about the cause and effects of the human psyche the more God's wondrous yet complex nature is slowly revealed”.
+My name is Ashellee Spears, and I am currently in the Roberts Wesleyan Masters of Social Work Program with a concentration in Mental Health.
+My experience as an RWU Psych undergrad allowed me to experience the beautiful complexity of who we are on a much greater level.
+It is aweing in a sense to observe what an individual is capable of either positively or negatively when it comes to the functions of the mind.
+The more in-depth you learn about the cause and effects of the human psyche, the more God's wondrous yet complex nature is slowly revealed”.

 Krista M. Damann, Ph.D., '00

 My name is Krista Damann, and I graduated from Roberts in 2000.
 I earned my Ph.D. in Counseling Psychology from the University at Albany in 2007, and completed a 2 year post-doctoral fellowship in neuropsychology in 2009.
 I recently passed the oral exam required to complete my board certification in clinical neuropsychology through the American Board of Professional Psychology.
 I just relocated back to the Rochester area and will be working as a neuropsychologist at Unity Hospital.
 I am excited to see the psychology Facebook page for Roberts!

 I'm a 2008 psychology/communication graduate of RWU.
 I graduated in May 2011 with my Masters in Mental Health Counseling from the U of R and am currently employed as a Primary Therapist at Rochester Mental Health.
 I am loving my first job as a therapist and am truly enjoying FINALLY being able to do what I've been going to school for, for so long!